ropensci/epair/README.md

 devtools::install("GLOrozcoM/epair")
 ```

+`epair` depends on `httr` for making its data calls and `rvest` for creating the variables loaded in with the package.
+We recommend having `httr` installed (automatically taken care of through package dependencies), and only installing `rvest` if you're curious about how package variables were made.

 ### Key features

 Look at variables to glean more information on the kind of data call you want to make.